nameko/nameko-grpc/README.md

 ### Server

-Example Nameko service that can respond to GRPC requests:
+Example Nameko service that can respond to gRPC requests:

 ``` python
 from example_pb2 import ExampleReply